 Well, in a typical lawsuit, the plaintiff bears the burden of proving his or her claims by a preponderance of the evidence.
 However, because so many elderly persons are vulnerable to undue influence in Florida, the legislature has shifted the burden of proof in cases where certain factors are evident.
 Under Florida law, where a beneficiary of a will shares a confidential relationship with the person making a will, and where the beneficiary was active in procuring the will, the law presumes that the will is the product of undue influence.

-Relevant factors that held answer the issue of whether a beneficiary has actively procured a will and the presumption of undue influence were articulated by the Court in the case of Newman v.
+Relevant factors that held answer the issue of whether a beneficiary has actively procured a will and the presumption of undue influence was articulated by the Court in the case of Newman v.
 Brecher, 887 So.
 2d 384 (Fla.
 Dist.
 Ct.
 App.
 4th Dist.
 2004) and include:

 (c) did the beneficiary recommend the attorney to draft the will?;

-(e) did the beneficiary give instructions on the preparation of will to the attorney drafting the will?;
+(e) did the beneficiary give instructions on the preparation of the will to the attorney drafting the will?;